oscott/manifest/readme.md

 # Hello

-These are notes on Stating the Obvious.
+These are notes on **Stating the Obvious**.
 A long term project of mine.
 Eventually these instructions will for a programme for life.

 OS
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgxMDMwNjYyNCw0MzI1ODM3OTVdfQ==
+eyJoaXN0b3J5IjpbNDIxOTkxMzYwLDE4MTAzMDY2MjQsNDMyNT
+gzNzk1XX0=
 -->